Overcoming Uncertainty as a Freelancer

 As stated earlier, freelancing is a career that’s filled with uncertainty.
 Projects come and go, and you will have days when work just isn’t coming your way.
 Unlike a traditional job where a monthly wage is guaranteed, you don’t really have anything to fall back on in terms of income stability.

 As such, you should develop some form of passive income.
 After all, there are only so many hours in a day to work on projects.
 For a start, consider selling creative products on marketplaces like Envato, which is very popular among designers.
 If you like to write and share your ideas, creating a design blog is a good choice as well.
 In any case, start as soon as possible since you never know when the extra income might come in handy.

 LEARN ABOUT FINANCIAL PLANNING

 Freelancing means losing all the benefits of a traditional job: health insurance, retirement savings plan, paid vacations, and more.
-However, such benefits are really just monetary items.
 As both employer and employee, you have to make sure that you are making enough to pay for and cover such benefits.
 If not, then you probably aren’t charging enough.